ucJeon/2025-monojet/src/CombineTool/README.md

 Expected 97.5%: r < 0.6913
 ```
 In above, `Expected 50.0%` r-value is used for calculating the upper limit on the parameter space.
-Following procedure, the root file is used for getting r-value
+Following procedure, **the output root file** is used for getting r-value

 If use `observed` run mode instead of `expected` run mode, you can see the observed r value as
 ```